Afeez-AA/hng-project-ansible/README.md

 ```
 ### 3. Confirm deployment
  This can be done by pasting the target server ip on a broswer, the expected output should be an `hello world` displayed, then verify each api routes.

+ #### NB: After grading all variables will be encrypted using ansible vault